Table of contents

 Moreover, not all developers are good at or enjoy writing extensive documentation.
 Sometimes, developers might write a brief, cryptic explanation that makes sense to them but may be difficult for others to understand.
 Consequently, the code documentation fails to serve its purpose of enhancing code readability and maintainability.

 Given the challenges of traditional code documentation, recent advances in generative AI can be a big help to development teams.
-Tabnine is the AI coding assistant that helps development teams of every size use AI to accelerate and simplify the software development process without sacrificing privacy, security, or compliance.
+Tabnine is the AI code assistant that helps development teams of every size use AI to accelerate and simplify the software development process without sacrificing privacy, security, or compliance.
 Tabnine boosts engineering velocity, code quality, and developer happiness by automating the coding workflow through AI tools customized to your team.
 Tabnine supports more than one million developers across companies in every industry.

 Unlike generic coding assistants, Tabnine is the AI that you control: